 Flowers in Portugal, where English may be a 3rd or 4th language.

-The Association of College and Research Libraries has produced this Glossary in 2 parts.
-The Language Table below presents a listing of the 85 most commonly used terms in six languages.
-The Definitions link below provides explanations in English for each term in the Language Table.
+The Instruction Section of Association of College and Research Libraries has produced a glossary for multilingual library users.
+This glossary is divided into two parts, a language table and definitions.
+The Language Table presents a listing of the most commonly used terms in six languages.
+The Definitions handout provides explanations in English for each term in the Language Table.

 Some selected vocabulary words to better communicate at the library.